This painting’s title was taken from the gist of Philip Larkin’s poem “Self’s The Man” which contains the lines:

 5. Stayed in touch with some good friends from my childhood and youth.
 There’s usually one childhood or high school friend who we were best buddies with.
 Then, one of us moved away.
 We might have stayed in touch at first but then got busy.
 Sometimes, we thought to pick up the phone, but maybe we don’t have their number or email any more.
 We always wonder what it would be like to sit down with them again for a coffee.

 6. Turned off my phone more/Left my phone at home.
 Many of us can’t get off our phone/email addiction.
 We sleep with it next to us.
 We carry it with us constantly.
 It’s right next to us in the shower, just in case we see a new email icon light up through the steamed up shower glass.
 We know constantly checking email and Twitter in the evenings and on weekends takes us away from quality time with family and friends.
 Yet, we don’t stop.

+of us.
 Maybe we dumped someone that we wish we hadn’t.
-Maybe they dumped us.
+Maybe they dumped

-Most play a never-ending game of “what might have been” for the rest of
+us.
+Most play a never-ending game of “what might have been” for the rest

 found and takes away from the special moments you have today, if you’re

 constantly thinking back to what you once had — which actually might not have

 been half as good as we think it was.